ZsoltMolnarrr/BetterCombat/README.md

   - Animation
   - Sounds

-Each mod should provide their own resources files for compatibility for the following reasons:
+Each mod should provide their own resources files for compatibility (preferably within their jar file) for the following reasons:
 - A single source of configuration files is difficult to maintain
+- More intuitive installation process for users
 - Every mod developer should decide how their weapon is meant to behave
-- Some mods may to disable semantically conflicting features
+- Some mods may need to disable semantically conflicting features

 Let's see an example where we add attributes to a custom sword named "Big Sword" from your mod:
 - mod id is `my-mod-id`